Thai Drunken Noodles (Basil Heat & Garlic!)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Thai Drunken Noodles?
-Over-soaking the noodles, which leads to a mushy texture.
-Always check noodles frequently when soaking.
+What’s the most common mistake people make when preparing Thai Drunken Noodles?
+Over-soaking the noodles, which can lead to mushy textures.
+Always monitor the soaking time carefully.

 How do I store leftovers?
-Keep leftovers in an airtight container in the refrigerator for up to two days.
-Reheat gently to avoid overcooking.
+Store in an airtight container and refrigerate for up to 2 days.
+Reheat in a wok or skillet for best results.

 Serving and Presentation Guide

-Traditional Presentation: Serve the noodles on a large platter, garnished with fresh basil leaves and sliced red chilies for a pop of color.
+Traditional Presentation: Serve on a large platter, garnished with fresh Thai basil and a wedge of lime for squeezing over.

 Conclusion